Roseparsley8972/CEGM2003-Water/README.md

     - Contains the original codes used before the Workflow and Hyperparameter_optimization code was made for the optimization of the original Random forest

   - **XgBoost**
     - Contains the original codes used before the Workflow and Hyperparameter_optimization code was made for the testing and optimization of XgBoost.
+    - in xgboost_hyperparameter_tuning.ipynb a more methodic approach to hyperparamter tuning was attempted, which did not lead to better results but is included for completion.
+This code also includes feature importance, which was not considered improtant enough to include in Workflow.py

   - **CNN_from_R**
     - Contains a deep-neural network approach for estimating groundwater recharge in Australia based on Kirkwood et al. (2022)